 The specific projects, as well as dates, number of days and locations to be worked will be determined by mutual agreement between the contractor and his/her OCR supervisor according to requests made to OCR by USAID overseas missions.
+Overseas deployments can be for any period of time from 2 months to almost a full year.
 This is an intermittent USPSC solicitation.
 There is no obligation by OCR to provide assignments for a minimum number of days, and the contractor will be free to provide "blackout" dates during which he/she will not be available to accept assignments.

-Upon identification of a temporary need within the scope of work, OCR will contact the contractor and provide the following information:
+Upon identification of a temporary need within this scope of work, OCR will contact the contractor and provide the following information: